 Well, in my experience, up until December 31, 2018, many lawyers and mediators (including me very often) used to "cop out" and use what was known as "the one-third formula."

 The one third formula said that we take the difference of the income between the husband and the wife, divide that difference by 3, and "voilà! "...there was the alimony number, then tax deductible to the payor and taxable to the recipient.

 The one-third formula was not the law at all, and indeed, the Appellate Division of the New Jersey Court has twice stated that there is no such thing as a one-third formula but rather the alimony statute is to consulted at all times when alimony is being calculated.

-So the practical question for someone facing paying alimony or receiving alimony ultimately came down to, "Will it be better for me to have the statutory factors applied to the facts of my case by a judge during a lengthy and costly trial, or might I be better off by just using the rather arbitrary one-third formula?"
+So the practical question for someone facing paying alimony or receiving alimony ultimately came down to, "Will it be better for me to have the statutory factors applied to the facts of my case by a judge during a lengthy and costly trial, or might I be better off by just using the rather arbitrary but widely-accepted one-third formula?"

 The answer to that all-important question depended upon the specific facts of someone's situation.

 More often than not, everyone ultimately agreed to use the 1/3 formula, perhaps with some adjustments upward or downward to reflect either a long or a short marriage (in terms of calculating the AMOUNT of alimony, not the number of years that it would be paid.)

 If that person concluded that he would likely fare better by having the statutory terms applied to the facts of his case, then what could he have done to make sure that the statute was applied in his case?